Standards for Admission, Readmission, Transfer of Academic Credit and Graduation

 GPAs.
 One or the other will be used based on the above-stated criteria).

-2. ACT COMPOSITE SCORE (Score must be within last 5 years).
+b.
+ACT COMPOSITE SCORE - minimum required score is 19 (Score must be within last 5 years).

 The procedure to be used to prioritize between students with equal total possible points is as follows: